Vietnam.vn - Nền tảng quảng bá Việt Nam

 - After the events of 1975, the country changed a lot after liberation.
 At that time, I was nearly 60 years old, unable to escape the changes of the times.
 Without a job, to earn money to support my wife and children who were still in school, I had to go to the crossroads to fix bicycles, earn 5-10 dong to buy rice to feed my children.

-At that time, I had sold all my books and documents to buy rice, and I didn't have time to go to the library to look them up because I had to fix my bike.
-Looking back at history, I saw that the period of the 12 warlords was very lacking in history and had few documents, so I put the paper on a box of bike repair tools and sat writing in the middle of the intersection.
-The first readers were the students who came to fix their bikes, reading to relieve boredom while waiting for their bikes to be fixed...
+At that time, I had sold all my books and documents to buy rice, and I didn't have time to go to the library to look up information because I had to fix my bike.
+Looking back at history, I saw that the period of the 12 warlords was very lacking in history, with few documents, so I put the paper on a box containing bike repair tools and sat down to write in the middle of the intersection.
+The first readers were students who came to fix their bikes, reading to relieve boredom while waiting for their bikes to be fixed...

-Actually, I wrote just to write, to satisfy my passion, not to satisfy my need for food and water, because it was not until nearly 20 years later that those 1,500 pages of my writing were first published.
+Actually, I wrote just to write, to satisfy my passion, not to satisfy my need for food and water, because it was not until nearly 20 years later that those 1,500 pages of my writing were printed for the first time.

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 5.